AmandeepkaurCSE/CreditCard/README.md

 The Dataset that is used for credit card fraud detection is derived from the Kaggle.

 The link for dataset is https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

+## Objective
+The main objective is to build a model that can accurately classify credit card transactions as fraudulent or non-fraudulent.